This Daiwa Zillion SV TW review will hopefully show you why this reel is considered to be on of the best in its class.

 Alternatives

-If you want to stay with Daiwa and save a few dollars then you can always look at the Daiwa Tatula SV TW which weighs in a bit more and has slightly heavier braking which will cost you some distance.
+If you want to stay with Daiwa and save a few dollars, you can always look at the Daiwa Tatula SV TW, which weighs a bit more and has slightly heavier braking, which will cost you some distance.

-From Shimano, you can take a look at the Shimano Curado 70 which features the Super Free Spool design or the Shimano Tranx 300 if you are targeting larger fish.
+From Shimano, you can look at the Shimano Curado 70, which features the Super Free Spool design, or the Shimano Tranx 300 if you are targeting larger fish.

 In Conclusion

-Overall I am very impressed with this reel as I expected I would be at the near $300 price point.
-I think the thing that I can appreciate the most is just how easy it was to cast a very lightweight lure or bait and actually get some distance.
+Overall, I am very impressed with this reel as I expected it to be at the near $300 price point.
+I think the thing I can appreciate the most is how easy it was to cast a very lightweight lure or bait and get some distance.

-For someone that has spent 90% of their time using spinning reels, I have a new appreciation for a quality baitcasting reel.
+For someone who has spent 90% of their time using spinning reels, I have a new appreciation for a quality baitcasting reel.

-This reel is at the higher-end of the price range for this type of reel, however, I have always been a firm believer in purchasing quality equipment and then maintaining it well.
+This reel is at the higher end of the price range for this reel.
+However, I have always firmly believed in purchasing quality equipment and maintaining it well.
 This reel will be part of the fishing arsenal for years to come.

 Daiwa Zillion SV TWS Baitcasting Reels feature long cast with minimal backlash and comes in compact size.
 Made for freshwater fishing applications.